Witiko/expltools/explcheck/doc/warnings-and-errors-99-caveats.md

     - Boolean expressions
       [@latexteam2024interfaces, Section 9.3]^[We already
       support boolean expressions in variable definitions
-      but not elsewhere such as calls like `\bool_if:nTF` [@latexteam2024interfaces, Section 9.2] and elsewhere.
+      but not elsewhere such as in calls like `\bool_if:nTF` [@latexteam2024interfaces, Section 9.2].
+Furthermore,
-      Furthermore, we don't currently have a special routine for boolean expressions, they are are parsed like any other regular code segment.]
+      we don't currently have a special routine for boolean expressions, they are parsed like any other regular code segment.]
     - Integer expressions and bases [@latexteam2024interfaces, sections 21.1 and 21.8]
     - Dimension, skip, and muskip expressions